MultiCords/MultiCords/README.md

 - 💞️ I’m looking to collaborate with new small buisiness ideas and start digitalize them!
 - 📫 Reach me via by sending a mail: `braincord.multi.solutions@gmail.com`
 - 😄 Pronouns: We
-- ⚡ Fun fact: I want to try out here everything without any Investment.
-But reinvest to groww *TheBrainCord* whatever comes from this!
-Just 2 years challenge!
+- ⚡ Fun fact: Trying everything out here without investing any money is what I want to do.
+However, reinvest anything that comes from this into growing **TheBrainCord**!
+The challenge has only been going on for two years, so let's share the status!

 Become a part of our growth by digitizing your business!